fenago/tableau-intermediate/lab-guides/md/Lab_7.md

 relations**] ([**PR**]) manager of a milk manufacturing company.
 We need to step into their shoes and put their glasses on.
-Let's try to figure out what our PR manager can do about the fact that every third person that knows about recycling[]{#id325189377 .indexterm} is possibly not motivated to practice it.
+Let's try to figure out what our PR manager can do about the fact that every third person that knows about recycling is possibly not motivated to practice it.
 As a PR manager, we can try to think of ways to motivate those people.
 For example, we could organize a lottery game or give a discount to those who dispose of their garbage in specialized garbage bins.
 However, it is much more